-The centre provides a chapel, contemporary retreat/conference facilities, and light and attractive en-suite sleeping accommodation for groups of 40 and above, meeting rooms and cosy group work spaces, together with a spacious dining room and modern kitchen facilities and equipment.
-The centre provides a place for young people aged 14-25 years to get away from the everyday pressures of home and school life where they can experience a sense of Christian community, and to hear, see and respond to the message of the gospel.
+The centre provides a chapel, contemporary retreat/conference facilities for groups of 40 and above, whose services are primarily aimed towards young people aged 14-25 years to enable them to get away from the everyday pressures of home and school life where they can experience a sense of Christian community, and to hear, see and respond to the message of the gospel.
 An outreach programme enables many schools to provide mission days and reflection experiences in school, enriching the spiritual, moral and social development of these young people, including not only those of the Catholic faith but children of other faiths, or none, who attend our schools.

 The centre has a dedicated youth ministry team offering dynamic, creative and prayerful retreat programmes and the trustees are grateful to all those who have financially supported this initiative and made this innovative development possible.
-Future plans are to install a biomass boiler, and improve access for disabled guests.